ibveecnk/Blog-UE/README.md

 # Blog

 -Node.js + Express.js-
+created by MP and IB

 Requirements:
   - MongoDB
+  - git `For being able to clone`
+  - (not necessary) Nodemon `For easier development`

 Start using the command `nodemon` in the containing directory.
 Hosted on `localhost:3001`.
 Set the IP of your mongo database in a file called `localvariables.js` which you have to create yourself in the containing directory.
 It should contain: